Times of Old

 Continuing around the wall of this second large cave is an entrance to a cave big enough to sleep about thirty people, and it has waist high rock storage shelves around it, as well.
 Once he has a tribe living in here with him this will be the single women’s quarters.
 After that is another slightly downward sloping passageway, followed by the entrance to another cave like the first one on this wall, for the single men to live in.

 The down sloping passageway in the downstream wall of the big cave leads to the largest open area.
-This is to be big enough to house the tents of a hundred families, and it has the river run along the back of it, with a waist high wall between the two.
+This is to be big enough to house the tents of over a hundred families, and it’s to have the river run along the back of it, with a waist high wall between the two.
 The thermal spring is to run under the middle of this cave to help keep it warm, like it does for the caves above.
 The spring is to join in with the river downstream of this cave, and for the river is to continue to its existing exit onto the plains.
 This is to be the main tribal living area.

 Just to the right of the entrance into this area is another passageway sloping down to a large cave under the single men’s quarters and the middle cavern.
 This is an ice cave well below the ground with lots of stone shelf storage, as it’s the tribe’s natural refrigerator / freezer.

 With his long-term quarters sorted out Ed moves on to thinking about the equipment he wants to take along, and ordering it.
 He stays at the desk reviewing the area he’ll be operating in, because it’s always good to know your workplace.
 He also activates a tab to show the local animals as well as their migration paths.
 After a moment’s thought he says, “David, let me explain the clothes I want, and then have your people work out the best way they can do them.
 I’ll use the technology I’m familiar with, and I’ll let your people change them as they wish, as long as they meet or exceed what I explain.”
 He waits for an agreement before laying out his clothing needs.
 “First is a set of underclothes like I’m currently wearing as briefs and t-shirt, except the shirt has long sleeves.
-A set of lightweight chain-mail, I was thinking titanium, with a sheepskin on the inside to provide some padding, and boiled leather on the outside.
+A set of lightweight chain-mail, I was thinking titanium, with sheepskin on the inside to provide some padding, and boiled leather on the outside.
 The coat should go from neck to my upper thigh, and have long sleeves.
 Pants from the ankle to my waist which ties up to secure above where the coat ends, thus giving full coverage, and double cover to the groin.
-Boots to look like the local ones, but be like factory industrial safety boots with a protective toecap, protective sole plate, sure-grip soles, come to above the ankle with support and padding, and easy to do up.
+Boots to look like the local fur shoes, but be like factory industrial safety boots with a protective toecap, protective sole plate, sure-grip soles, come to above the ankle with support and padding, and easy to do up.
 They should also have the pants tighten below the tops of the boots.
 Gloves similar to the main clothes that come over or under the arm sleeves, but also allow me to be able to feel what I’m doing with my hands while protecting them.
 I’ve seen chain gloves for handling dangerous animals where the finger pads are a thin film of woven Kevlar thread, and the inside of the fingers is a lighter mail to the rest.
 A balaclava type head unit that also comes down to cover the chest and upper back with only the face free.
 That should protect me from head to toe, but still leave my face free for talking, eating, and the like.”

-“Ed, we can provide something as strong as the best chain-mail, but is like your Kevlar cloth, and is best as a two piece item that works a lot like your people’s two piece skin-diving suits of an upper body unit with gloves, and a lower body unit with feet.
+“Ed, we can provide something as strong as the best chain-mail, but it’s like your Kevlar cloth, and is best as a two piece item that works a lot like your people’s two piece skin-diving suits of an upper body unit with gloves, and a lower body unit with feet.
 Plus boots as stated.
 OK?”

 “Yes, David.
 Except I want the hands to be covered with removable gloves, in case I need to have my hands totally free.
 I also want a helmet unit that looks like an animal skull, and has a drop down faceplate.”